Butterfly Pose (Baddha Konasana)

 The baddha konasana is a simple pose that can be practised by individuals of any level, from beginners to experts.
 Let’s learn the steps:

-1. Sit on the floor with your legs stretched out straight in front of you.
+• Sit down with your legs stretched out in front of you.

-4. Pull your heels toward your pelvis as much as is comfortable.
-The closer your feet are to the groin, the deeper the stretch.
+• Now, try to pull your heels near your pelvis as far as you are comfortable.
+The closer your feet are towards your groin, the deeper the stretch.

-5. Hold your feet with both hands.
-Keep your spine upright and your chest open.
+• Hold your feet with your hands while keeping your spine straight and chest open.

-6. Close your eyes and take slow, deep breaths.
-Stay in the pose for 30 seconds to 1 minute.
+• Close your eyes and take deep breaths.
+Stay in the pose for 30 seconds to one minute.

-7. For a dynamic variation, gently flap your knees up and down like butterfly wings.
+• You can gently flap your knees up and down like a butterfly’s wings.

-8. To exit, inhale as you slowly bring your knees together and extend your legs forward.
+• To come out of the pose, inhale while slowly bringing your knees together and extending your legs front.

 Butterfly Pose Benefits